textpotential/aproximatebible/docs/_drafts/trust-based-ai.md

 *Transparent* - Are your models explainable and your data/development practices communicated to all stakeholders?
 *Responsible* - Does your use and development of AI work to increase social good?
 Are you aware of the impact, both actual and possible, of your development on different sectors of society?
 *User-centered* - Do you involve the needs and input of users in all appropriate stages of your AI workflows?
 Is there a feedback mechanism for users to shape the design and implementation of AI?
 *Sustainable* - Are your AI practices agile enough to respond to new technologies, new social demands, and new legislation (GDPR)?
+How does your use and development of AI impact the environment?
 *Tangible* - Are your practices ...

 With whom does trust matter?